Day 1 – February 18, 2022

 Transfer from Pangot to Sattal

 Spend the morning around Pangot’s lodge grounds.
 Transfer from Pangot to Sattal in time for lunch.
 After lunch, settle down at the hide for some Himalayan avian wonders.
 The Hides are ideal for photography.
-Designed with paying attention to direction of natural lighting and appropriate backgrounds, the hides are nothing less than a natural studio.
+Designed with paying attention to the direction of natural lighting and appropriate backgrounds, the hides are nothing less than a natural studio.
 Even the ordinary and common birds look special here.

 Day 18 & 19 - March 7 & 8, 2022